thoughtbot/factory_bot/GETTING_STARTED.md

 end
 ```

-Remember to require the above file in your rails_helper since the support folder isn't eagerly loaded
+Remember to require the above file in your rails_helper (spec_helper if not using Rails) since the support folder isn't eagerly loaded

 ```ruby
 require 'support/factory_bot'